aholachek/react-animation-comparison/README.md

 * The automatic FLIP animations are pretty cool (try shuffling the cards to see it in action), and the default easings made the animations look great.
 * I liked how the library automatically applies transitions to DOM elements for you instead of just tweening values and making you handle the style updates yourself.
 * The docs are good.
-* 🐛 **Bug** Repeat animations are implemented incorrectly (extra ghost elements are animated in).
-Try toggling the example multiple times to see what I mean.
+* 🐛 **Bug** Interrupted repeat animations are implemented incorrectly (extra ghost elements are animated in if the previous animation did not fully complete).
+Try toggling the example multiple times fairly quickly to see what I mean.
+*  🐛 **Bug** Shuffling the cards will result in an out-of-order staggered exit transition.
 * [my animation attempt](https://alex.holachek.com/react-animation-comparison/?selectedKind=Animation%20Examples&selectedStory=Popmotion%20Pose&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)
 * [my code](https://github.com/aholachek/react-animation-comparison/blob/master/src/popmotion-pose-example.js)
 * [Popmotion Pose docs](https://popmotion.io/pose/)

-3.  **react-transition-group & gsap**
+1.  **react-transition-group & gsap**

 * Basically the same as the animejs example, just with the animation library swapped out.
 GSAP has a less permissive license and it's older and heavier than animejs, but it's battle-tested and powerful.
 * [my animation attempt](https://alex.holachek.com/react-animation-comparison/?selectedKind=Animation%20Examples&selectedStory=React-Transition-Group%20%2B%20GSAP&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)